oneHamidreza/Meow-Framework-MVVM/README.md

 ## Getting Started
 ### Initialize
 Create your application class that extends `MeowApp` and set it in `AndroidManifest.xml`.
 Dependency Injection in MVVM architecture is necessary so we use `Kodein-DI` Framework.
-You need to define `appModule` for ViewModel.
+You need to define `appModule` for ViewModels.
 ```kotlin
 class App : MeowApp() {